 In an elementary school environment Ms. Narese has taught in self- contained classrooms and has taught English and Reading to a variety of grades.
 She has coordinated Talent Shows, Earth Day Activities and D.A.R.E Graduation.

 Ms. Narese has served as English, Reading and History Chairs.
-She has provided administrative support—including scheduling, evaluation of staff, grant writing, textbook selection, purchase ordering and development of special projects — to administrations as well as interned under the principal at St. Vincent de Paul School for her MA in Ed/ Administration and Supervision.
+She has provided administrative support—including scheduling, evaluation of staff, grant writing, textbook selection, purchase ordering and development of special projects — to administrations as well as interned under the principal at St. Vincent de Paul School for her MA in Educational Leadership.
 A member of the Steering Committee for Middle States Accreditation at ASCA and co-moderator of ASCA’s Student Council, she has also mentored non-certified teachers seeking their certification and student teachers.

 Miss Dana Simone, Grade 5